mirikrupkin/mirikrupkin.github.io/_pages/talks.md

 **2019**

 - **Guest seminar**: Layers of Protection: from molecular mechanisms to organism defense.
 School of medicine, Stanford.
-- **Seminar**: [Avilamycin Induces Structural Changes In Ribosomal Proteins uL16 And CTC That Enhance The Inhibition Of A-Site tRNA Binding](https://semc.nysbc.org/avilamycin-induces-structural-changes-in-ribosomal-proteins-ul16-and-ctc-that-enhance-the-inhibition-of-a-site-trna-binding).
-Simons electron microscopy center, New York Structural Biology Center.
+- **Seminar**: Avilamycin Induces Structural Changes In Ribosomal Proteins uL16 And CTC That Enhance The Inhibition Of A-Site tRNA Binding.
+Simons electron microscopy center, New York Structural Biology Center. [link] (https://semc.nysbc.org/avilamycin-induces-structural-changes-in-ribosomal-proteins-ul16-and-ctc-that-enhance-the-inhibition-of-a-site-trna-binding)
 - **Guest seminar**: Layers of Protection: from molecular mechanisms to organism defense.
 Biochemistry and Biophysics department, UCSF.
 - **Guest seminar**: Layers of Protection: from molecular mechanisms to organism defense.
 Chemistry department, University of Utah.